-Did you know Microsoft Word has its own internal accessibility checker?
-In this tutorial, you’ll see how to add Word’s Accessibility Checker to your Quick Access Toolbar so it’s always available.
-This helps you keep your documents more accessible since you can check them more frequently for issues.
+Did you know Office programs have their own internal Accessibility Checker?
+In this tutorial, you’ll see how to add the Accessibility Checker to your Quick Access Toolbar so it’s always visible.
+This helps you keep your documents more accessible since you can check them frequently for issues.

-Your Quick Access Toolbar and instructions look different based on which version of Word you have installed.
+Your Quick Access Toolbar instructions may look different based on which version of Office you have installed.
 So, we’ll provide multiple sets of instructions to cover multiple versions.

-Which version of Word do you have installed?
+Which version of Office do you have installed?

 Example End Result: